Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Molecular graph representation evaluation

-\myparagraph{How predictive are substructures?} To demonstrate that substructures are very predictive of molecular properties, we simply feed counts of substructures within a molecule's graph into classic ML methods (linear regression, random forest, and XGBoost) to predict the molecule's properties on eight downstream datasets. \Cref{tab:tabular} shows the results.
-For ease of comparison, we add the performance of \method{Random} and \method{GraphCL} (best method), as previously discussed in \Cref{sec:molecular_prediction}.
+To demonstrate that substructures are quite predictive of molecular properties, we utilise counts of substructures within a molecular graph as the input for classic ML methods (linear regression, random forest, and XGBoost) to predict the molecular properties on eight downstream datasets. \Cref{tab:tabular} shows the results.
+For ease of comparison, we add the performance of \method{Random}, \method{GraphCL} (FIX), and \method{JOAO} (FT) from~\Cref{tab:downstream_large}.
+Notably, even basic models trained exclusively on substructures yield performance akin to the randomly trained GNN baseline.
+This underscores the profound correlation between substructures and MPP task efficacy.